porsche-design-system/porsche-design-system/packages/components/src/components/model-signature/model-signature.examples.md

 ## Blend Mode

-In case, `p-model-signature` shall be blended with its background, the CSS property [mix-blend-mode](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode) can be used (`hard-light` will bring the best results).
+In case, `p-model-signature` shall be blended with its background, the CSS property [mix-blend-mode](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode) can be used (`{{ blendMode }}` will bring the best results).
 Depending on the use case it may be important to use it together with the CSS property [isolation](https://developer.mozilla.org/en-US/docs/Web/CSS/isolation) to create a new stacking context.
-It's also important to mention, that the `p-model-signature` has to be used together with `contrast-{high|medium|low}` color to have proper blend mode results.
+It's also important to mention, that the `p-model-signature` has to be used together with `contrast-{high|medium}` color to have proper blend mode results.

 <Playground :markup="blendModeMarkup" :config="config">
   <SelectOptions v-model="blendMode" :values="blendModes" name="css-blend-mode"></SelectOptions>